 What is a virtual agent?

-The difference between a virtual agent and a chatbot is not always clear, and we find that many people use the terms interchangeably.
+The difference between a virtual agent and a chatbot is not always clear, and the terms can be used interchangeably.

-Virtual agent - a virtual agent is designed to interact with a customer.
-Rather than relying purely on scripted answers, a virtual agent uses machine learning and natural language processing (NLP) to understand a customer’s intent and respond in a more personalised, ‘human-like’ manner.
+Virtual agent - a virtual agent is designed to interact with a customer in a conversational manner.
+Rather than relying purely on scripted answers, a virtual agent uses machine learning and natural language processing (NLP) to understand a customer’s intent and respond in a more personalized, ‘human-like’ way.
 An advanced virtual agent can also ‘remember’ previous interactions, which means it can learn to handle more and more customer queries.